thlucas1/bosesoundtouchapi/README.md

 - Change Device Name
 - Configuration data (clock time, clock, timezone, capabilities, bass capabilities)
 - Notifications (receive real-time status updates from the device)
+- Zeroconf (aka MDNS) discovery of SoundTouch devices on the network
 - ID3 tag support for media content played from a url
 - ... and more